-In addition, upon the consummation of the formation transactions, the members of Fidus Mezzanine Capital GP, LLC will become members of our investment advisor and will each receive a portion of the profits of our investment advisor.
-The members of Fidus Mezzanine Capital GP, LLC will receive a preference in the payment of the profits of our investment advisor, such that they will receive at least 50.0% of the annual net profits of our investment advisor, until such time as they receive, in the aggregate, \$11.0 million, and the members of our investment advisor, which will also include the members of Fidus Mezzanine Capital GP, LLC, will receive the remaining net profits.
-Upon payment of such preference, the members of Fidus Mezzanine Capital GP, LLC, will receive 20.0% of the annual net profits of our investment advisor, and the members of our investment advisor, which will also include the members of Fidus Mezzanine Capital GP, LLC, will receive the remaining net profits.
+In addition, upon the consummation of the formation transactions, certain of the members of Fidus Mezzanine Capital GP, LLC will become members of our investment advisor and will each receive a portion of the profits of our investment advisor.
+The members of Fidus Mezzanine Capital GP, LLC will receive a preference in the payment of the profits of our investment advisor, such that they will receive at least 50.0% of the annual net profits of our investment advisor, until such time as they receive, in the aggregate, \$11.0 million, and the members of our investment advisor, which will also include the members of Fidus Mezzanine Capital GP, LLC, which also includes certain of the members of our investment advisor, will receive 20.0% of the annual net profits of our investment advisor, and the members of our investment advisor, which will also include the members of Fidus Mezzanine Capital GP, LLC, will receive the remaining net profits.

-Concurrently with the closing of this offering, Fidus Mezzanine Capital, L.P. will terminate its investment advisory agreement with Fidus Capital, LLC and we will enter into the Investment Advisory Agreement with Fidus Investment Advisors, LLC.
+Upon consummation of the formation transactions, Fidus Mezzanine Capital, L.P. will terminate its investment advisory agreement with Fidus Capital, LLC and we will enter into the Investment Advisory Agreement with Fidus Investment Advisors, LLC.
 The investment professionals of Fidus Capital, LLC are also the investment professionals of Fidus Investment Advisors, LLC, our investment advisor.